Programs at Chanticleer

 Chanticleer is proud to sponsor a wide variety of programs, workshops, classes, and collaborative programs with some of our regional garden communities and friends.
 We encourage you to expore all Chanticleer has to offer as it usually leads to a heightened appreciation for our garden and an increased awareness in regards to the natural treasures within.

-Chanticleer Internship ProgramPaid and unpaid internships providing professional work experience alongside Chanticleer's horticultural staff are occasionally offered.
-If interested, submit a letter of application and a resume.
+Chanticleer Internship ProgramPaid and unpaid internships providing professional work experience alongside Chanticleer's horticultural staff are offered seasonally.
+If interested, submit a letter of interest, resume, and at minimum one letter of recommendation.
 Applications will be accepted until January 15th.
-Please let us know your professional goals, expectations of the internship, what dates you are available, if you need housing, and what hourly wage (if any) you are hoping to receive.
-E-mail the information to firstname.lastname@example.org or mail to Chanticleer Internships, 786 Church Road, Wayne Pennsylvania, 19087.
+Please provide information about your professional goals, expectations of the internship, what dates you are available, if you need housing, and what hourly wage you are hoping to receive.
+E-mail your application materials to firstname.lastname@example.org, or mail to Chanticleer Internship Program, 786 Church Road, Wayne Pennsylvania, 19087.

-2. Support of travel to meet with leaders to build on the academic experience.
+2. Support of travel to meet with leaders to build on the training experience.

 News & Events

 Due to anticipated large crowds, there will be no picnicking on Mother's Day, Sunday, May 14th.

 The Art of Gardening, is available at book sellers everywhere, including Amazon.